Karl LaPorta, President

 Jerry has been a professional musician in the Rochester area for over 30 years, working on recording projects and playing keyboards for numerous bands throughout his musical career.
 He is currently a member of the 9-piece band, Brass Taxi.
 Jerry is the owner of a MIDI recording studio, Night Rhythm Productions, formerly located within Dynamic Recording Studios.
-He is also a Certified Public Accountant who owns his own tax practice and serves as Controller for Canandaigua Chrysler Dodge Jeep.
-Jerry formerly served on the Board of Directors for Hochstein Music School and has been instrumental in all areas of the RMHOF finances.
+He is also a Certified Public Accountant who owns his own tax practice and serves as Vice President and Chief Financial Officer for Victor Auto Group.
+Jerry formerly served on the Board of Directors for Hochstein Music School and has been instrumental in all areas of the RMHF finances.

 Donna LaPorta, Secretary

 Donna, who has been married to Karl for 38 years, is a music lover and, of course, belongs to the same musical family as Karl.
 She has encouraged and supported Karl’s endeavor to achieve the RMHF from his very first mention of his vision for the recognition of Rochester’s greatest musical talents.
 Donna is the Town Clerk for the Town of Gates.

 Bill is a professional musician and a local music history buff.
 His research has brought to light the names of long forgotten local musicians, past venues and momentous area musical events dating back as far as the early 1800′s.
 Bill is retired from the United States Postal Service and now serves as chairman of the RMHF Criteria and Selection Committees.

 Alex was involved in the Rochester music scene for several years as a business manager for top local bands, and a promoter for both national and local shows.
 He has been involved in numerous fundraisers for several charitable organizations.
 Alex is also a business owner; A. Carroll & Associates plans corporate meetings / events and reward / recognition programs.